By the looks of it everyone really really really likes online privacy and security.

 Our research also shows that PrivateVPN offers VPN servers that have great speed.

-Users will find that PrivateVPN performs very well on various speed tests done via,
+Users will find that PrivateVPN performs very well on various speed tests.
+You can test for yourself using:

 Via various surveys, we have also come to know that PrivateVPN too can unblock pretty much anything and everything that one could throw at it.